Last Updated On October 8, 2020.

 Combing through the highway and journaling at the same time was a bit different from what I previously did, this new change specifically cut from Reggie’s piece-of-candy advise on content creation.
 Ever since, I’ve been writing in the moment.
 Now that’s a good check.

 Like most Nigerians, I really want the government to fix up the roads.
-Thankfully, I could identify a bundle of attractions along the “gnashers,” such as; Adeleke High School, Baptist High School, Erinle Reservoir, Osun Water Corporation, the Timi of Ede Palace, a dysfunctional Cocoa Processing Plant and an Airport Facility lightyears from completion.
+But thankfully, I could identify a bundle of attractions along the “gnashers,” such as; Adeleke High School, Baptist High School, Erinle Reservoir, Osun Water Corporation, the Timi of Ede Palace, a dysfunctional Cocoa Processing Plant and an Airport Facility lightyears from completion.

 It would’ve been much better if I didn’t have to shield myself from hitting the side of the bus whenever we went up-and-down.
 “This thing na chair abi na plank,” Spiny Joe jested as the trip continued… at the time we were fast approaching Owode Ede, a few minutes from our destination.